 5. Acquire new shoppers

 With a back-in-stock alert set up, new visitors who are interested in your product can still subscribe and shop the item when its back in stock.
-These alerts make it easier to acquire new shoppers and you can later promote your sales and products to them.
+These Shopify out of stock notifications make it easier to acquire new shoppers and you can later promote your sales and products to them.

 How Do Back-in-Stock Alerts Work for Shopify stores?